jaswantp/WakeUpBruh/Readme.md

     2. Kill an existing timer.
       kill(int timerId) -> void
     - timerId: A valid timerId.

-    3. When a timer has timed-out but not yet killed (oneShot) isZombie(int timerId) -> bool
-    - timerId: A valid timer id.
-    - return  : true if zombie, else false

-    4. When a timer is killed (oneShot/repeating) isStale(int timerId) -> bool
-    - timerId: A valid timerId.
-    - return  : true if stale, else false
 ```
 #### Modes
 A. _OneShot_: Fire once and become a zombie upon time-out.